Financial Aid FAQs

 What is the tuition at Groves Academy?

 Groves Academy is committed to making its education affordable to families from a wide range of economic means.
-Enrolling a bright, talented student body while maintaining very small classes sizes are critical to our success in serving the needs of students with learning disabilities and attention disorders.
+Enrolling a bright, talented, diverse student body while maintaining small classes sizes is critical to our success in serving the needs of students who have learning disabilities and attention disorders.

-Groves Academy does not believe that the cost of an education at Groves should be a deterrent to a prospective student.
-As such, Groves Academy raises more than $750,000 each year exclusively for scholarships to meet the needs of families who could not otherwise afford a Groves education.
+Groves Academy believes that the cost of an education at Groves should not be a deterrent to a prospective student.
+As such, Groves Academy awarded $850,000 in scholarships for 2014-2015 to meet the needs of families who could not otherwise afford a Groves education.

 Are there expenses in addition to tuition at Groves Academy?

-The tuition fee at Groves Academy includes the cost of tuition, books and any diagnostic testing a student may require during the school year.
-Additional expenses may include lunch fees, optional school and class trips and events, and after school activities.
+The tuition fee at Groves includes the cost of tuition, books and any diagnostic testing a student may require during the school year.
+An additional technology fee is required.
+Optional expenses may include speech/language services, occupational therapy, lunch fees, school and class trips and events,yearbook, and after school activities.

 How do I apply for financial aid and how are the awards determined?

-Financial aid at Groves Academy is offered through TADS.
-Financial aid awards at Groves Academy are based on demonstrated need — the calculated difference between the amount a family can be expected to contribute to the cost of the student's education and the cost of annual tuition, books and fees.
+Financial aid at Groves Academy is offered through Tuition Aid Data Services, (TADS).
+Financial aid awards at Groves are based on demonstrated need — the calculated difference between the amount a family can be expected to contribute to the cost of the student's education and the cost of annual tuition, books and fees.
 After a student has been accepted to Groves, financial aid application information is sent to parents along with the enrollment contract.
 TADS processes each application, evaluates it for financial need, and makes a recommendation to Groves Academy based on the information provided.

 What is Groves Academy's financial aid philosophy?

-The purpose of the financial aid program at Groves Academy is to provide students who could benefit from a Groves education but could not otherwise afford access to the school.
+The purpose of the financial aid program at Groves Academy is to provide partial support for students who could benefit from a Groves education but could not otherwise afford access to the school.
 Affording a Groves education does require planning, and most families employ several strategies to keep the costs within reach.
 In this planning, it is important to realize that the family bears the primary responsibility for financing a child's education to the extent that it is able.
-Financial aid awards at Groves Academy are based on demonstrated need — the calculated difference between the amount a family can be expected to contribute to the cost of the student's education and the cost of annual tuition, books and fees.

 How many students receive financial aid?

-Will applying for aid affect my student's chances for admission?
+Will applying for aid affect my child's chances for admission?

 No. Admission decisions are made independently of financial aid decisions.
 Groves Academy's financial aid program is administered by TADS.